sinonjs/fake-timers/.github/ISSUE_TEMPLATE.md

 **What actually happens**

 **How to reproduce**
-> Describe *with code* how to reproduce the faulty behaviour,
+> Describe *with code* how to reproduce the faulty behaviour
 > or link to code on JSBin or similar

 <!-- Delete the section below if it is irrelevant to your issue -->